Healthcare in Saudi Arabia

 Finding healthcare in Saudi Arabia

 Your medical insurance provider will provide you with a list of health institutions where your insurance is accepted.
 There are hundreds of clinics in the city; a good way to navigate the possibilities is by asking around.
-A recommendation from co-workers, seasoned expats, and neighbours is a good way to find the closest health facility nearby.
+A recommendation from co-workers, seasoned expats, and neighbors is a good way to find the closest health facility nearby.
+Nowadays, most insurance companies give you the option to download their app.
+This is highly recommended as it will greatly simplify your navigation through their service and booking appointments, especially if you are not fluent in Arabic.

-Nore that most insurance policies don't include dentistry.
+Most insurance policies don't include dentistry.
 However, there are lots of facilities in the country offering dental services and finding a dentist shouldn't be a problem.
-Plus, over half of the dentists practicing in the country are expats, which means that you may easily find an English-speaking dentist if you need to.
-Most expats choose to turn to private dental clinics as these offer shorter waiting times and a more comfortable environment.

 Mental healthcare facilities are also widely available, and the Mental Health Policy has been in place in the country since 2006.
 Those suffering from mental health problems may first go through primary care available at various health centres and may later be referred to specialized facilities like psychiatric hospitals, residential facilities or outpatient treatment.
 While there is a general improvement in the availability of mental care facilities, there is still some stigma present associated with mental disorders.
 Depression and anxiety are the most widespread mental health issues reported in the country.